LittleDuckH/Brain_Atlas_slice/README.md

 </h4>

 <h4>
-  Thank you very much for your attention, and I appreciate your help in giving a star on the top right corner ⭐
+  Thank you very much for your attention, and I appreciate your help in giving a ⭐star on the top right corner
 </h4>

 ---